-- Match between the applicant's background, interests, and educational objectives, and the department's research, teaching, and/or outreach programs. - The applicant's contribution to the diversity and balance of the department's graduate study body.
+- (GRE), and Test of English as a Foreign Language (TOEFL) scores.2.
+Letters of recommendation. - 3.
+Match between the applicant's background, interests, and educational objectives, and the department's research, teaching, and/or outreach programs. - 4.
+The applicant's contribution to the diversity and balance of the department's graduate study body.